-This measure reflects the number of physician office visits per RIte Care Enrollee and the number of emergency room visits and hospital days per one thousand RIte Care enrollees.
+This measure reflects the number of physician office visits per RIte Care Enrollee.
 The goal is to increase the rate of RIte Care enrollee utilization of physicians in order to decrease unnecessary or inappropriate hospitalizations and hospital emergency room use.
 A key to containing program costs for the RIte Care population is to intervene early so as to avoid expensive use of emergency room and hospital admissions for conditions which are highly treatable in a private physician's office or in a clinical setting.
 Preventive services and early intervention reduce future costs and improve clinical outcomes.
 Physicians deliver such services.
 The objectives are set by the Rhode Island Department of Human Services.